kaihuchen/articles/Brainstorming/index.md

   <img src="../assets/images/brainstorming.webp" alt="Banner Image" style="">
 </banner>

-# Brainstorming with Bots on Universal Information Worker
+# Brainstorming with Chatbots on building the Universal Information Worker

 *Last updated: March 12, 2024*

-This is a work log that serves the following purposes:
+This is a working log that serves the following purposes:

 - This is a technical design document regarding how to implement a Universal Information Worker (UIW) for the enterprises.
 The motivation for UIW can be found [HERE](https://www.linkedin.com/posts/kaihuchen_title-building-a-genai-based-universal-information-activity-7173027315751333888-nGuM/?utm_source=share&utm_medium=member_desktop).
 - This is also meant as a test ground for implementing a substantial GenAI enterprise software with the help of chatbots, from brainstorming to actual implementation.